mcmire/message_div_helpers/README.md

 ## Installation

-First, download the silk icon set from [famfam.com](http://famfamfam.com/lab/icons/silk/) and put it in `public/images/icons/silk`.

-Then, you can just use the standard Rails plugin installer:

   script/plugin install git://github.com/mcmire/message_div_helpers

+Be aware that when you install the plugin, three images will be installed to `public/images/message_div_helpers`.
+These are just icons for each of the message types.

 ## Support

-If you find any bugs with this plugin, feel free to:

-* file a bug report in the [Issues area on Github](http://github.com/mcmire/message_div_helpers/issues)
-* fork the [project on Github](http://github.com/mcmire/message_div_helpers) and send me a pull request
+If you find a bug or have a feature request, I want to know about it!
+Feel free to file a [Github issue](http://github.com/mcmire/message_div_helpers/issues), or do one better and fork the [project on Github](http://github.com/mcmire/message_div_helpers) and send me a pull request or patch.
+Be sure to add tests if you do so, though.

-* email me (*firstname* dot *lastname* at gmail dot com)
+You can also [email me](mailto:elliot.winkler@gmail.com), or [find me on Twitter](http://twitter.com/mcmire).

 ## Author/License

-(c) 2009 Elliot Winkler.
-Released under the MIT license.
+(c) 2009-2010 Elliot Winkler.
+See LICENSE for details.